 - Don’t use Retinol when you are pregnant/Nursing

-- You can start using Retinol from early 20s with proper precautions
+- You can start using Retinol in your early 20s with proper precautions

 - Start with a concentration of .025% – 0.1%, 2-3 times a week.
 Can go up to 1% gradually when your skin feels ready.